 - Develop a character sketch for the main character of the story.
-What do you know about the character and his / her background and thinking that helped him / her think and act the way he / she does? - What if you had to describe the same character from the perspective of the antagonist or the opposing force e.g. describe Mandela as if you were a member of the white ruling government - think about losing all the special privileges that you have? - How different does the same individual sound?
+A character sketch informs you about the character in the story. - What do you know about the character and his / her background and thinking that helped him / her think and act the way he / she does? - What if you had to describe the same character from the perspective of the antagonist or the opposing force e.g. describe Mandela as if you were a member of the white ruling government - think about losing all the special privileges that you have? - How different does the same individual sound? - Share with family the different description of the main character from the two perspective for feedback